Meet the team

 I hold a Bachelor’s degree in Bioengineering from the University of Pavia and a Master’s degree in Bioengineering from Politecnico di Milano, where I specialized in Bioinformatics.

-My research focuses on transcriptomic and proteomic profiling of amniotic fluid-derived cells, aiming to better understand fetal development and congenital disease modeling.
-I specialize in developing and applying pipelines for single-cell RNA-seq analysis, including cell clustering, annotation, and comparative studies between healthy and diseased samples.
+My research focuses on transcriptomic and proteomic profiling of amniotic fluid-derived cells and fetal tissues, aiming to better understand fetal development and congenital disease.

 On a more personal note, I love sports, especially football, and I never say no to a good beer at the pub.
 If you’d like to chat about research, science, or your favorite football team, feel free to get in touch!